dylanized/asset-loader/README.md

 Asset Smasher Integration
 ---

 This plugin is made to work as a companion for Asset Smasher.
-Here's how to set it up...

-By default, assets are expected to be in the /assets folder and the default asset name is 'app'.

-Override like this:

-    assets.init(app.locals, {prefix: '/tmp', def: 'index'});
+Integration notes coming soon...

 Inspiration
 ---